Measuring the stability and plasticity of recommender systems: Related work

 \section{Related work}

-The concepts of stability and plasticity have been discussed for quite some time by researchers studying continual machine learning~\cite{DBLP:conf/icml/ZenkePG17,DBLP:journals/pami/WangZSZ24}, as a broader framing of the problem of \emph{catastrophic forgetting}~\cite{french1999catastrophic}, suggesting there is a dilemma, or a trade-off, between the ability of intelligent systems to retain what they have learned from past tasks and their ability to learn new tasks~\cite{mermillod2013stability}.

-In the related literature, there is the fundamental notion of tasks.
-A continual learning problem essentially consists of incrementally learning neural models over a sequence of distinct tasks, typically classification tasks~\cite{DBLP:journals/corr/abs-1904-07734}.
+The concepts of stability and plasticity have been discussed for quite some time by researchers studying continual machine learning~\cite{DBLP:journals/pami/WangZSZ24}, as a broader framing of the problem of \emph{catastrophic forgetting}~\cite{french1999catastrophic}, suggesting there is a dilemma, or a trade-off, between the ability of intelligent systems to retain what they have learned from past tasks and their ability to learn new tasks~\cite{mermillod2013stability}.
+In the related literature, a continual learning problem essentially consists of incrementally learning models over a sequence of similar machine learning tasks~\cite{DBLP:journals/corr/abs-1904-07734}.
 The challenge is not only to maximize performance on the most recently learned tasks, but also to minimize loss in previous ones.
-The main distiction in existing approaches is whether they require task identifiers in the data, or are able to infer tasks autonomously.

-One of the issues of research task-incremental continual learning is the lack of standard tools and metrics to measure forgetting and retention~\cite{DBLP:conf/aaai/KemkerMAHK18}.
-One interesting approach towards systematically measuring stability and plasticity is proposed by~\citet{DBLP:conf/nips/Lopez-PazR17} through the concepts of forward and backward information transfer.
+The main distinction between existing approaches is whether they require task identifiers in the data, or are able to infer tasks autonomously.
+One approach towards systematically measuring stability and plasticity is proposed by~\citet{DBLP:conf/nips/Lopez-PazR17} through the concepts of forward and backward information transfer.
 The two concepts are captured by metrics that reflect the ability of past models to perform on future tasks and future models to perform in pasts tasks, respectively.

-In recommender systems, the problem of continual learning has been mostly -- and indirectly -- approached through stream-based learning \cite{DBLP:journals/csur/Al-GhosseinAB21}, in particular under the assumption that forgetting is beneficial~\cite{DBLP:journals/kais/MatuszykVSJG18}.
+In recommender systems, the problem of continual learning has been addressed by~\citet{DBLP:conf/sigir/YooKQX0T25}, who propose a method to tackle the lack of plasticity.
+Stability and plasticity are not measured -- the authors focus instead on adding plasticity in the presence of concept drifts, similarly to the approach of stream-based recommender systems \cite{DBLP:journals/csur/Al-GhosseinAB21}, relying on the assumption that forgetting is beneficial in the presence of concept drifts~\cite{DBLP:journals/kais/MatuszykVSJG18}.